russmckendrick/records/content/albums/dance-11403737/index.md

 styles: ["Electro", "Synth-pop"]
 ---

-Dance is the third solo studio album by English new wave musician Gary Numan, released on 4 September 1981 by Beggars Banquet Records.
+Dance is the third solo studio album by the English new wave musician Gary Numan, released on 4 September 1981 by Beggars Banquet Records.
 It was the first studio album Numan released after his "Farewell Concerts" staged at Wembley Arena (although Numan would return to performing live shows in 1982).
-Dance features the UK Top 10 single "She's Got Claws".
-The album itself reached No. 3 on the UK charts.
+Dance features the single "She's Got Claws", which reached no. 6 on the singles chart in September 1981 during a six-week chart run.
+The album itself reached no. 3 on the UK charts and remained on the charts for eight weeks, and was certified with a silver disc in the UK for over 60,000 sales.